 Renishaw's employees are central to the success of its business.
 Our innovative, hard-working and loyal employees make Renishaw the business success that it is.
 Many staff have worked in the Group for two or three decades, creating a wealth of specialised engineering expertise.
 In addition, Renishaw has actively focused on the ongoing recruitment and training of many bright and enthusiastic young graduates, apprentices and experienced professionals.
+Renishaw is well known for its sector-leading investment in R&D and engineering.

-Continual research creating strong market positions with innovative products sector-leading investment in not just a strap-line.
-We have continued to protect our core businesses with exciting new patented technology and process developments, new product and market areas.
+"Apply innovation" is a way of life for Renishaw employees, not just a strap-line.
+We have continued to protect our core businesses with exciting new patented technology and process developments, whilst also diversifying into new product and market areas.